omarslvd/vue-music-player/README.md

 # vue-music-player

-Code of the tutorial [Creating a Music Palyer Application Using Kendo UI and Vue](https://www.telerik.com/blogs/creating-music-player-application-kendo-ui-vue)
+Code of the tutorial [Creating a Music Player Application Using Kendo UI and Vue](https://www.telerik.com/blogs/creating-music-player-application-kendo-ui-vue)

 ## Project setup
 ```